realhaadkhan/Music-Player-Website/README.md

 ## 📞 Support

-For issues, feel free to open an issue on GitHub or contact me at [your email address].
+For issues, feel free to open an issue on GitHub or contact me at hkhan032004@gmail.com